 In 2020 the world faced a pandemic that was changing the face of everyday life for people around the world.
-We had to adjust to restrictions to protect us from COVID19 that was infecting and killing people everywhere.
+We had to adjust to restrictions to protect us from COVID-19 which was infecting and killing people everywhere.
 As a result, existing infrastructures in areas like retail were evolving to continue to serve the public during times of lockdown.
 Trends evolved as online became the safest, and at times, the only way to receive goods and services.

 After completing project one (see my previous blog), I got back together with my group to look at possible futures in the area of liquid Infrastructure.
 We started by coming up with a 2 x 2 critical uncertainties matrix.
 The critical uncertainties we focused on were efficient and intensive resource consumption that are human and AI-driven.
 After coming up with the four scenarios, I choose overproduction in a human-driven environment with intensive resource consumption.

 Finding The Problem

 Once choosing which quadrant I would work on from the critical uncertainty matrix, I went back to working on my individual project.
 In figuring out problems caused by human-driven intensive resource consumption with overproduction, a few questions needed answering.

 What direction is the world heading with retail?
 Online shopping and home delivery are the new landscape.

 What are the effects this new world might have?